Samuel Edward Konkin III: Political opinions

 Konkin considered libertarianism radical.
 He was an initiator of the Agorist Institute.

 Konkin rejected voting, believing it to be inconsistent with libertarian ethics.
 He likewise opposed involvement with the Libertarian Party, which he regarded as a statist co-option of libertarianism.
 He was an opponent of influential minarchist philosopher Robert Nozick, and referred to Nozick's devotees as "Nozis".

 Konkin presents his strategy for achieving a libertarian society in his manifesto, New Libertarian Manifesto.
 Since he rejected voting and other means by which people typically attempt social change, he encouraged people to withdraw their consent from the state by devoting their economic activities to black market and grey market sources, which would not be taxed or regulated.
 Konkin called "transactions on these markets, as well as other activities that bypassed the State, 'counter-economics.'
 Peaceful transactions take place in a free market, or agora: hence his term 'agorism' for the society he sought to achieve."

 Konkin was editor and publisher of the irregularly-produced New Libertarian Notes (1971–1975), the New Libertarian Weekly (1975–1978), and finally New Libertarian magazine (1978–1990), the last issue of which was a special science fiction tribute featuring a Robert A. Heinlein cover (issue 187, 1990).

 Additionally, Konkin opposed wage labour, intellectual property, imperialism and interventionism.

 Agorism

 Konkin proposed a social political philosophy known as agorism, which advocates for a society in which all relations between people are voluntary exchanges by means of counter-economics, engaging with aspects of nonviolent revolution.
 Most agorists strictly oppose voting as a strategy for achieving their desired outcomes.

-The goal of agorism is the agora.
+The goal of agorism is the agora ["αγορά" or "market" in Greek].
 The society of the open marketplace as near to untainted by theft, assault, and fraud as can be humanly attained is as close to a free society as can be achieved.
 And a free society is the only one in which each and every one of us can satisfy his or her subjective values without crushing others' values by violence and coercion.